Judgment, the New Age and the Christian Difference

 But the dream disturbs and moreover, I feel it does not disturb enough.
 For I confess, I feel a blasé indifference somewhere inside myself, as well.
 I too, believe it was “just a dream”.

-But the dream points to darkness in my heart and the blasé indifference points to the fact that my heart would rather remain asleep to its darkness.
+But the dream points to darkness in my heart and the blasé indifference points to the fact my heart would rather remain asleep to its darkness.

-Profound global consequences stem from such attitudes.
+Global consequences stem from such attitudes.
 As I have departed New Age pastures for the Church, I have oft had occasion to the hear in a new light, the attitudes of my New Age friends: “Do not be negative, judgmental and intolerant.
 Do not tell us of sin and evil.”

 In my New Age past, I felt significant accord with such a litany.
 Now my impression is different.